tlswg/tls13-spec/draft-ietf-tls-tls13.md

-  Where handshake_hash includes all messages up through the server CertificateVerify message, but not including any 0-RTT handshake messages (the server's Finished is not included because the master_secret is need to compute the finished key).
+  Where handshake_hash includes all messages up through the server CertificateVerify message, but not including any 0-RTT handshake messages (the server's Finished is not included because the master_secret is needed to compute the finished key).

   5. master_secret = HKDF-Extract(mSS, mES)